NEW HOMES FOR SALE

 This field is for validation purposes and should be left unchanged.

 Manufactured homes typically come with one of three ceiling types: fiberboard, textured gypsum wallboard or drywall, and ceiling tiles.
 These materials often present challenges when it comes to replacement due to their size and availability.
-Fortunately, there are alternative ceiling options to consider:
+Fortunately, there are alternative options to consider:

 1) Fiberboard